simonhw/middle-earth-champion/README.md

 ## To-do List
 - Update validate_name function to only allow one space and/or one hypen between letters
 - allow user to return to main menu from any input line
-- add code to show a maximum number of rows at a time if the waiting list is very long?
+- spell check readme
+- spell check code
+- CI linter the code